gtk-kn/gtk-kn/docs/developer-guide/logging.md

 export G_MESSAGES_DEBUG=all
 ```

-To restrict debug logs to a specific domain (only works with `GLibLogLogger`):
+To restrict debug logs to a specific domain (only works with `GLibLogWriter`):

 ```bash
 export G_MESSAGES_DEBUG=my_app
 ```

-To disable debug logs in release builds entirely, explicitly set `minPriority` to `LogPriority.MESSAGE` or higher when
+To disable debug logs in release builds entirely, explicitly set `minLevel` to `LogLevel.MESSAGE` or higher.
-calling `installOnReleaseApp`.

 ---